Testing Zoom APIs

 To retrieve this access token, you must first create an OAuth app on the Marketplace.

 For testing purposes, you do not need to publish this app.
-You also do not need to provide any Redirect or Whitelist URLs.
+You should however add this URL as your Redirect URL and also Whitelist URL: “https://marketplace.zoom.us/docs/oauth/callback/success”.
 This applies only while you test using the Test Request Widget within our API reference docs.
-However, you will need valid credentials for the app as well as the Scopes required for each API.
+You will also need valid credentials for the app as well as the Scopes required for each API.